erstre/DAGStarAlgorithm/README.md

-# DAG*: A Novel A*-alike Algorithm for Optimal Workflow Execution across IoT Platforms
+# DAG*: An A*-inspired Algorithm for Scalable Latency-Optimal and Migration-Aware Workflow Execution across IoT Platforms

 ## Table of Contents